chakrabar/chakrabar.github.io/_posts/articles/2018-01-12-understanding-aspnet-core-2.md

 A simple class with two methods that the runtime calls
   - ConfigureServices(IServiceCollection services) - this is optional, to inject required services to container
-  - Configure(IApplicationBuilder app, IHostingEnvironment env) - this is required, to setup http pipeline
+  - Configure(IApplicationBuilder app, IHostingEnvironment env) - this is required, to setup http pipeline. **Any service that hass been registered in above method, can be injected directly in this method parameters**.
+  - Also note that Startup class is a good place to add any custom code that needs to run on application startup, traditionally which used to be inside `Gloabl.asax`.

 **Dependency injection**